 In a much-quoted passage, Justice George Sutherland, in United States v.
 Curtiss-Wright Export Corp.
 (1936), referred to "the very delicate, plenary and exclusive power of the President as the sole organ of the federal government in the field of international relations."
 Sutherland explained that "[t]he President alone has the power to speak or listen as a representative of the nation.
 He makes treaties with the advice and consent of the Senate; but he alone negotiates.
 Into the field of negotiation the Senate cannot intrude; and Congress itself is powerless to invade it."
-Sutherland offered a functional explanation: "if, in the maintenance of our international relations, embarrassment ... is to be avoided and success for our aims achieved, congress, has the better opportunity of knowing the conditions which prevail in foreign countries....
-[H]e, not Congress, has the better opportunity of knowing the form of diplomatic, consular and other officials.
+Sutherland offered a functional explanation: "if, in the maintenance of our international relations, embarrassment ... is to be avoided and success for our aims achieved, congressional legislation ... must often accord to the President a degree of discretion and freedom....
+[H]e, not Congress, has the better opportunity of knowing the conditions which prevail in foreign countries....
+He has his confidential sources of information.
+He has his agents in the form of diplomatic, consular and other officials.
 Secrecy in respect of information gathered by them may be highly necessary, and the premature disclosure of it productive of harmful results...."